Sage-Bionetworks/sage-monorepo/docs/create-a-new-component.md

 }
 ```

-So the router would look something like this:
+So, the resulting router would look something like this:

 ```ts
   {